 How to disable the USB ports

-Tip: If you want to enable USB ports on your computer, follow the steps on the page below, but choose the enable option instead of disable option where applicable.
+To enable USB ports on your computer, follow the steps below, but choose the enable option instead of disable option where applicable.

 Disable the USB ports through BIOS setup

 - Once in the BIOS setup, check the menus for an option to enable or disable the onboard USB ports.